top of page

 10% discount applies for WASFIG members who have attended a WASFIG meeting or for ASFA members

-2: Email this to Kerry Drummond at invictuscounsellingservice@gmail.com
+2: Email any questions to Kerry Drummond at invictuscounsellingservice@gmail.com

 * Registration closes on 18 May 2026.